 In 2000, Rosa Parks received both the Alabama Governor's Medal of Honor and the Alabama Academy Award.

-In 2000, Troy University opened the Rosa Parks Library and Museum at the site of Parks's arrest with a cost of $10 million.
+In 2000, Troy University opened the Rosa Parks Library and Museum at the site of Parks's arrest at the cost of $10 million.

-In 2001, Iris Little-Thomas portrayed Rosa Parks in the film Boycott, directed by Clark Johnson.
+In 2001, Rosa Parks was played by Iris Little-Thomas in the film 'Boycott', directed by Clark Johnson.

 In 2001, following the September 11 attacks, Rosa Parks joined Danny Glover, Harry Belafonte, and Gloria Steinem in signing an open letter that cautioned against a "military response" and advocated for international collaboration.

-In 2002, Rosa Parks received an eviction notice from her apartment for non-payment of rent, due to her age-related decline which made her incapable of managing her own financial affairs.
+In 2002, Rosa Parks received an eviction notice from her apartment for non-payment of rent due to age-related decline.
+Her rent was later paid through collections.

 In 2002, Rosa Parks's apartment in Montgomery was placed on the National Register of Historic Places.

-In 2002, the film Barbershop caused controversy due to a scene where Eddie, played by Cedric the Entertainer, downplayed Rosa Parks's role in the civil rights movement.
-This led to criticism and a boycott call.
+In 2002, the film 'Barbershop' caused controversy due to a scene discussing Rosa Parks's actions, prompting criticism and calls for a boycott.

-In 2003, Rosa Parks boycotted the NAACP Image Awards ceremony, which Cedric the Entertainer hosted, due to the controversy surrounding his role in the film Barbershop.
+In 2003, Rosa Parks herself boycotted the NAACP Image Awards ceremony, which Cedric the Entertainer hosted, due to controversy over his role in the movie Barbershop.

 In 2003, Rosa Parks received the International Institute Heritage Hall of Fame Award.